cartmanG/getting-and-cleaning-data-course-project/README.md

 codebook.md - describes the variables, the data, and any transformations or work that was performed to clean up the data.

+averages_data.txt - the output file from step 5 of course project

+#Data Files
+the following files and subdirectories were the raw data files activity_labels.txt features_info.txt features.txt readme.txt directory - test : all the test data directory - train : all the train data